lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

+##### Indexing

-- When the Presenter receives  `eventContactSelected(at row: Int)` , it gets the contactId from the ViewModel and then delegates the event  to the router to display the selected contact.
+In response to a tableView selection, the Presenter receives a  `eventContactSelected(at row: Int)` message.
+It gets the contactId from the ViewModel  (which we will talk about later) and then delegates the event to the router to display the selected contact.

 Yes, you should put data in the ViewModel to support the processing of potential future events.

-  If the Presenter required a callback, it would send itself as a PresenterDelegate parameter to be passed on to the Presenter of the VIP Stack that the router would instantiate.

 ```swift
 func eventContactSelected(at row: Int) {